danieladebanjo55/next-app-monorepo/README.md

 - web: `cd packages/web && yarn build`, build the static files at packages/web/web-build, for production build, see [release-web.yml](./.github/workflows/release-web.yml) job for detail.
 - ios: using expo server to build, see [release-ios.yml](./.github/workflows/release-ios.yml) job for detail.
-- android: : using expo server to build, see [release-android.yml](./.github/workflows/release-android.yml) job for detail.
+- android: :use expo server to build, see [release-android.yml](./.github/workflows/release-android.yml) job for detail.
+- or use `cd packages/app/android && ENTRY_FILE=__generated__/AppEntry.js ./gradlew aR` to build in local.

 - desktop: : `cd packages/desktop && yarn build`, see [release-desktop.yml](./.github/workflows/release-desktop.yml) job for detail.
 - ext: `cd packages/ext && yarn build:all`, see [release-ext.yml](./.github/workflows/release-ext.yml) job for detail.